GWSoftwareTools/VertexCover/README.md

 We remove all triangles exhaustively by applying our standart simplification rules.
 Additionally, these rules are 100% correct and therefore additionally reduce the error we have in our heuristic.

+Most importantly, we can use this lower-bound to check if we need stop following a path in the search tree.
+If `k` < `l` is true at any time, we know that this instance can't be solved and we can go back up the search tree immediatly.

 ---

 The upper-bound method always returns a valid solution for the vertex cover problem.
 It may or may not